botwiki/botwiki.org/content/monthly-bot-challenge/2016-april.md

 /*
 Title: Monthly Bot Challenge April 2016
-Description: The third Monthly Bot Challenge: film and TV-themed, sponsored by AND.
+Description: The fourth Monthly Bot Challenge, sponsored by Knight-Mozilla OpenNews, with the goal to create a bot that supports a good cause or raises awareness about an important issue.
 Thumbnail: /content/monthly-bot-challenge/images/monthly-bot-challenge-promo-april-2016-v2.png
 Date: April 1, 2016
 Tags: monthlybotchallenge,archive